Effective sample size calculator – with free Excel working model

 What is target weighting?

 Target weighting allows you to scale survey respondents to a targeted number of respondents.
-To do this, you will usually be weighting respondents to one or more questions or variables.
-For example, you may wish to adjust your sample so that it represents 50% males and 50% females.
-If you survey sample had 40% males and 60% females, you would apply a weighting factor to the male sample of 0.83333 (50% divided by 60%) and to the female sample of 1.2 (50% divided by 40%).
-If these weighting factors are applied to the data, you will get a weighted sample which is 50% males and 50% females.
+You will usually weight respondents to one or more questions or variables to do this.
+For example, you may wish to adjust your sample to represent 50% males and 50% females.
+If your survey sample had 40% males and 60% females, you would apply a weighting factor to the male sample of 1.25 (50 divided by 40) and to the female sample of 0.83333 (50 divided by 60).
+If these weighting factors are applied to the data, you will get a weighted sample of 50% males and 50% females.

 Target weighting is often carried out using a two-dimensional matrix.
 For example, gender within age group.
 For example, you may have the following targets: